st-korn/urbanmegaphone/README.md

 - `images/` - images of this documentation
 - `DEM/` - digital elevation models
 - `RASTER/` - raster background of the map
+- `get-buildings/` - scripts to collect vector buildings map with semantic
 - `BUILDINGS/` - vector layers of urban buildings
 - `MEGAPHONES/` - points locations of loudspeakers
 !!!
 Screen of run every command